ncm/nytm-spelling-bee/article.md

 instead of `<26>` suppresses some redundant masking operations.
 Since the smallest `bitset<>` on Gcc/amd64 is 64 bits, the values are stored more efficiently as `unsigned`.
-Rust has no equivalent to bitset (yet), so we're lucky we needed just 26 bits.
+Rust has no equivalent to bitset (yet), so we're lucky all the bits we needed fit in an available integer type;
+but similarly so for C++.

 The actual types of the Rust `sevens` and `words` vectors are deduced from the way they are used way further down in the program.
 The `filter_map`